MichiganGeoSurvey/Michigan-Geological-Survey-Cross-Section-Tool/README.md

 ---

+**SAMPLE PROJECT**

+We have provided a sample project created from Wellogic water well data as an example of what a completed project, the outputs, and potential layouts look like.
+This project was created using the Project Creation Tool and the Cross-Section Tool (All Steps).
+The project can be found at the Google Drive link [here](https://drive.google.com/file/d/1JNzOIs55Wu8ZSHcnO1A49oCTzS-EoyP7/view?usp=sharing) (Approximate size: 800mb)

+---

 **IMPORTANT NOTES**

 The processing time of all of the tools is directly related to the size of the project & size/number of cross-sections.
 Large scale projects with many cross-sections can take hours or even days to complete.
 This time will hopefully be reduced in the future through code optimizations and updates.